-We have been contacted by Kathy from British Columbia, Canada who found a book in a local charity sale which had in it a prize-giving bookplate from the
+Kathy from British Columbia, Canada contacted us to tell us about a book she had found in a local charity sale which had in it a prize-giving bookplate from the

-It was founded in 1896, alongside a separate Women’s Sunday Guild, by John Caleb Williams.
-He became its first President and continued in that role for about
+It was founded in 1896, by John Caleb Williams.
+He became its first President and continued in that role for about ten years.

 John Caleb Williams - was born in Shrewsbury in February 1865 and was to develop his life along classic self-help principles.
 During his childhood, he